The Meaning of Numbers: The Number 59

 Psalm 59 was written by David when King Saul sent men to watch his house in order to kill him (1Samuel 19:8 - 11)!
-David's pleads for God's protection in his song, then praises his abundant mercy and protection.
+His song pleads for God's protection then praises his abundant mercy.

 Deliver me from my enemies, O my God; defend me from those who rise up against me.
 Deliver me from the workers of evil and save me from bloody men, for behold, they lie in wait for my soul; the mighty are gathered against me . . .

 But I will sing of Your power; yea, I will sing aloud of Your mercy in the morning; for You have been my fortress and refuge in the day of my trouble.
-To You, O my Strength, I will sing; for God is my fortress and the God who shows me steadfast love (Psalm 59:1 - 3, 16 - 17).
+To You, O my Strength, I will sing; for God is my fortress and the God who shows me steadfast love (verses 1 - 3, 16 - 17 of Psalm 59).